yuval1121/Remote-Jobs-Proj/README.md

 Open browser and enter url: http://localhost:3000/docs for swagger docs

-In order to see changes in the frontend you need to refresh the page after each non-GET request.
+In order to see changes in the frontend you need to refresh the page after every non-GET request.

 # Tests